Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Imprecise Label Learning

 \section{Imprecise Label Learning}

-Although current techniques demonstrate potential in addressing particular forms of imprecise labels, they frequently fall short in adaptability and transferability to more complicated and more realistic scenarios where multiple imprecise label types coexist.
-This section first defines the proposed versatile and unified expectation-maximization (EM) formulation for learning with various imprecise labels.
-Then, we demonstrate that our unified framework seamlessly extends to partial label learning, semi-supervised label learning, noisy label learning, and the more challenging setting of mixed, imprecise label learning, where different imprecise labels coexist simultaneously.
-Connections with previous pipelines can also be drawn clearly under the proposed EM framework.
+Although current techniques demonstrate potential in addressing particular forms of imprecise labels, they frequently fall short in adaptability and transferability to more complicated and more realistic scenarios where multiple imprecise label types coexist and interleave.
+This section first defines the proposed expectation-maximization (EM) formulation for learning with various imprecise labels.
+Then, we demonstrate that our unified framework seamlessly extends to partial label learning, semi-supervised label learning, noisy label learning, and the more challenging setting of mixed imprecise label learning.
+Connections and generalization to previous pipelines can also be drawn clearly under the proposed EM framework.